-You may have a number of queries or concerns about the detailschanges outlined in this agreement.
-There are a number of ways you can talk to someone who will be able to give you help and advice on a variety of pay issuessingle status issues.
+You may have queries or concerns about the details in this agreement.
+There are a number of ways you can talk to someone who will be able to give you help and advice on a variety of pay issues.

 A dedicated part of the Council's Intranet site includes all documentation around job evaluation and single status,